 - Remember to allow your child to calm down fully before debriefing an unacceptable or inappropriate behaviour.
 It can be difficult to do this especially if a sibling has been impacted but you will almost certainly ignite another outburst if you approach too soon.

-- When a child loses a control, whilst it can be highly stressful, it mostly isn’t personal.
+- When a child loses control, while it can be highly stressful, it mostly isn’t personal.
 They are having a hard time, not giving you a hard time.
 Empathy is key and any knowledge or suggestions you may have on what might make them feel better needs to be saved for another time (believe me I know this one from personal experience)

 - Sometimes no answer is the best answer of all.
 I know you are probably thinking ‘How ridiculous, my child will go on and on and on and on until I respond – and they probably will initially.
 This may depend upon the question or request (that would be up to you to decide upon).
 However, over a relatively short period of time, they will begin to understand that you are holding a line.
 If you are unsure, then set some family rules before embarking on this approach so that the boundaries are clear to everyone.
 Print them out and put them on a wall or fridge so everyone can refer to them.
 If needed, you could use PECS or other images to get the point across.

 - Remember to nibble the broccoli bit by bit.
 What this means is that only tackle the stress triggers one bit at a time.
-To do them all at the same time will unpalatable and you will almost certainly fail.
-By picking them of bit by bit, it will be much easier to swallow and have a much higher success rate.
+To do them all at the same time will be unpalatable and you will almost certainly fail.
+By picking them off bit by bit, it will be much easier to swallow and have a much higher success rate.

 - Don’t fall into the guilt trap – One of the natural things that happens the moment you become a parent is the guilt.
 The wipes vs cotton wool and water debate, the sleeping in your room vs sleeping in their own, losing your temper and so on and so on, all these things create parental guilt and playback in our minds, add a child who has a disability and the guilt can be fourfold of the average guilt a parent experiences.
 STOP…Guilt eats away at relationships and makes things feel worse than they need to be.
 Guilt doesn’t improve anything.
 Life is what it is and the best we can do is live it to the best we can.